ajread4/WindowsThreatHunting/CloudThreatHunting.md

 	- Query to run: ```LinuxAuth_CL | project TimeGenerated, RawData```
 5. View Risky sign-ins from Azure Active Directory.
 6. View Sign-in logs from Azure Active Directory within the web GUI.
+7. If Syslog data is imported, look for "Accepted publickey for [user] from" within the Syslog message.

 ### Detect Failed Password Attempts [T1110.001](https://attack.mitre.org/techniques/T1110/001/)
 1. Query the Log Analytics Workspace in the GUI for failed login attempts with a password.